hoanganhduc/getscipapers/README.md

 getscipapers --help
 ```

-# Running getscipapers in GitHub Workspace
+# Running getscipapers in GitHub Codespace

 A fastest way to run `getscipapers` is to use the GitHub Codespaces feature.
 This allows you to run the tool in a preconfigured environment without needing to set up anything locally.
 To use it, follow these steps: